-To connect with consumers, brands need to match their content to an audience’s attitudes, values and beliefs.
+To connect with consumers, brands need to match their content management to an audience’s attitudes, values and beliefs.
 The more people can identify with a brand’s message, the greater the emotional connection formed between the brand and the individual, resulting in both brand loyalty and increased sales.

 Globally, the variation in what people believe in, or are motivated by, is almost endless, so how can company content remain relevant and consistent at the same time?
 Airbnb - valued at $38 billion with operations in 191 countries and regions, has a global brand strategy that offers up some key answers.

 At the heart of Airbnb’s global brand strategy is that as a brand, it thinks, acts and behaves a global citizen.
 As a starting point, this means speaking new localized languages to be able to communicate effectively in different environments.
 To provide content in 26 different languages, AirBnB use a highly sophisticated translation management tool that ensures the brand’s content is accessible to as many people as possible.